bdeckard92/dupUT/01-Class-Content/08-Project-1/README.md

-# Unit 07: Project 1
+# Unit 08: Project 1 Continued

 ## Overview

-Welcome to Project 1!
-This is an important step in your full-stack journey as you will now use your newly acquired skills and knowledge to build web application from scratch.
-With your team, you will conceive and execute a design that solves a real-world problem by integrating data received from multiple server-side API requests.
+Welcome to the second week of Project 1!
+This week, you will continue to work on your group project to build a front-end web application from scratch.
+As you wrap up your project, be prepared to give a presentation during the last class day of this unit.
+Use the [Project Presentation Template](https://docs.google.com/presentation/d/10QaO9KH8HtUXj__81ve0SZcpO5DbMbqqQr4iPpbwKks/edit?usp=sharing) to prepare for the presentation.

-Because you will be working collaboratively, you will learn agile development methodologies and implement feature and bug fixes using git branch workflow and pull requests.
+You will also update your professional materials, including your portfolio, GitHub profile, resume, and LinkedIn profile.

 ## Key Topics